Frequency Developer Gateway Architecture

 • Frequency APIs: Utilize cryptographic signatures for secure authentication, ensuring user identity and data integrity.

-Sign In With Frequency (SIWF) and Sign In With Access (SIWA) are methods for authenticating users in the Frequency ecosystem.
+Sign In With Frequency (SIWF) v1 (deprecated) and v2 (which supports Frequency Access) are methods for authenticating users in the Frequency ecosystem.
 SIWF allows users to authenticate using their Frequency accounts, providing a secure and decentralized way to manage identities.

-• SIWF Implementation: Users sign in using their Web3 wallets, which generate cryptographic signatures for authentication.
-This process eliminates the need for traditional usernames and passwords, enhancing security and user privacy.
+• SIWF v1 Implementation: Users sign in using their Web3 wallets, which generate cryptographic signatures for authentication.

 Account Service